johncorrelli/spotify-manager/README.md

 ## Usage

 - `./run` to have `spotify-manager` watch your currently playing track and let you hear what you want to hear and skip what you don't!
+  - while `spotify-manager` is running, it will give you the options to block the current:
-- `./run block-song` to never hear that song again
+    - song
-- `./run block-artist` to never hear a song from that artist again
+    - artist
-  - in the case of songs with multiple artists, only the first artist is blocked.
+      - in the case of a song with multiple artists, at this time, only the first artist is blocked.
-- `./run block-album` to never hear a song from that album again
+    - album